 In 2007, Samira Mohamed arrived at the Kakuma Refugee Camp with her husband and three children after fleeing political unrest in Sudan.
 Samira had not gone through formal education and could neither read nor write.
 She could only express herself verbally in Arabic and had no understanding of basic English.
 This posed as a major challenge since different local dialects are spoken in the refugee camp, and English is commonly used in everyday life.

-One day a friend told Samira about literacy and numeracy training being offered by Swisscontact.
+One day, a friend told Samira about the literacy and numeracy training being offered by Swisscontact.
 Samira quickly identified this as a great opportunity to learn basic skills in reading and writing, hoping this would help her operate the shop profitably.
 She enrolled for the three-month training in May 2018.
 The blended training used both the digital learning platform and a conventional learning set-up.
 Samira learnt how to write her name, apply basic numeracy, note down her costs and communicate in English.

 “I never imagined I would use a computer in my life.
 I loved that the training used both pictures and audio of everyday things.
 It was like they came to my shop and saw what I was selling and put the pictures in the lesson guide.
 I now know how to add up my sales and deduct my expenses.
 My children [needn’t help me keep records anymore and] can now enjoy their evenings in peace.”